 The School of Marine Science accepts non-degree seeking applications from individuals who have earned a bachelor's degree from an accredited college or university.
 Permission to enroll in a graduate marine science course as a non-degree seeking student must be applied for every semester and does not imply admission to any graduate program at the College of William and Mary.
-Graduate credit earned in a marine science course as a non-degree seeking student may be applied toward a marine science degree upon a the student's admission and matriculation as a regular graduate student.
+Graduate credit earned in a marine science course as a non-degree seeking student may be applied toward a marine science degree if the student is admitted to a degree program.

-Graduate Program
+Graduate Program Description

 Students in the advanced degree programs of the School of Marine Science are assigned to a department based on their research interests and the affiliation of their faculty advisor.
-Interdisciplinary studies are encouraged and students may be coadvised by faculty across or within departments.
+Interdisciplinary studies are encouraged and students may be co-advised by faculty across or within departments.
 Graduate studies are offered in many sub-disciplines of marine science within the four departments of VIMS, as described below.
 Although students enrolled in the graduate program "reside" in departments, most of the required courses and degree requirements are determined by the Faculty of the School of Marine Science.
 Individual departments and a student's advisory committee may specify additional coursework requirements over those stipulated as general degree requirements.